 News Police officer knocked onto subway tracks in Queens, police say Three of the four suspects enter the Parsons/Archer Avenue subway station in Queens.
 Police say one of the males knocked an officer onto the tracks early Sunday, Jan.
 31, 2016, as the group ran from police.
-Photo Credit: NYPD By Nicole Brown Updated February 2, 2016 9:31 AM Print Share fbShare Tweet gShare Email Police are looking for a male suspect who they say knocked an officer onto the subway tracks in Queens early Sunday morning.
+Photo Credit: NYPD By Nicole Brown Updated February 2, 2016 9:31 AM Print Share fbShare Tweet Email Police are looking for a male suspect who they say knocked an officer onto the subway tracks in Queens early Sunday morning.
 The individual entered the Parsons/Archer Avenue subway station in Jamaica just after midnight through the service door with another male and two females, all avoiding fare payments, police said.
 Two officers attempted to stop the group after they entered.
 The four ran, and one of the males knocked one of the officers onto the track bed, police said.
 The officer’s partner helped him off the tracks, but they lost sight of the group as they left the station.
 Each of the individuals is between 20 and 25 years old, cops said.
-By Nicole Brown Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Nicole Brown Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.